Poiseuille flow of soft polycrystals in 2D rough channels: Introduction

 \section{Introduction}

-Most solids in nature are found in either polycrystalline or amorphous forms.
-Polycrystals have mesoscopically large ordered regions, the grains, which are separated by atomistically narrow disordered grain boundaries, across which the grain orientation changes abruptly.
-On the contrary, in amorphous materials, there is no spatial order in the arrangement of atoms.
-So, in terms of the degree of spatial heterogeneity, polycrystals fall in between single crystal and amorphous material \cite{berthier2011dynamic}.
-How does the intrinsic ordering scale, the grain size, makes polycrystals different in terms of dynamic response ?
-It has been shown that polycrystals, under shear, share some of the flow properties (vortices, saddles etc.) of amorphous material \cite{santi}, yet retaining unique features like grain rotation, dislocation creep etc. Driven flow of such materials through a static channel (under gravity or pressure gradient, for example) introduces an additional length scale, namely, the boundary layer thickness, as the channel walls try to resist the motion where as the driving force tries to maintain the motion.
-In such a situation does a polycrystal break down into amorphous state or can it maintain a coexistence of both amorphous and polycrystalline states ?
-We probe this question, using numerical simulations.
+Dense colloidal emulsions are good model systems for studying polycrystalline and amorphous solids.
+Polycrystals have mesoscopically large ordered regions, the grains, which are separated by atomistically narrow disordered grain boundaries, across which the grain orientation changes abruptly \cite{gokhale2013grain}.
+In contrast, there is no spatial order in atomic arrangements, for amorphous materials.
+So, in terms of the degree of spatial heterogeneity, polycrystals fall in between single crystal and amorphous material \cite{zhang2018compression}.
+How does the intrinsic ordering scale, the grain size, make polycrystals different in terms of dynamic response ?
+It has been shown that sheared polycrystals, share some of the flow properties (vortices, saddles etc.) of amorphous material \cite{gokhale2013grain,santi}, yet retaining unique features like grain rotation, dislocation creep etc. Experimental studies involving rheology of soft polycrystals have started to probe these questions \cite{gokhale2012directional,tamborini2014plasticity, buttinoni2017colloidal, Lavergne6922}.